My Husky Experience

 Became Web Impact President

-Now leading the organization that helped me discover my purpose.
+Now leading the organization that first showed me what purposeful technology looks like.

 What's Next